Main menu

 (C) Domestic Violence Protection Orders issued pursuant to Idaho Code Section 39-6306;

-(D) final judgments or entered upon current forms approved by the Idaho Supreme Court;
+(D) final judgments or orders entered upon current forms approved by the Idaho Supreme Court;

-(E) interlocutory orders, if permissive appeal has been granted by the district court, which must be processed in the same manner as provided by Rule 12 of the Idaho Appellate Rules; or
+(E) interlocutory orders, if a permissive appeal has been granted by the district court, which must be processed in the manner provided by Rule 83.1 of the Idaho Rules of Civil Procedure; or

 (3) Appeals from Magistrate Court When it is Acting as District Court.
-An administrative district judge may petition the Supreme Court to assign a magistrate judge to hear an action that would otherwise be tried only by a district judge.
-An appeal from the magistrate’s decision in the assigned case must be taken to the Supreme Court, unless the original order of assignment states differently.
+Pursuant to Idaho Court Administrative Rule 6, an administrative district judge may assign a magistrate judge to hear an action that would otherwise be heard only by a district judge.
+An appeal from any final or interlocutory order or judgment entered by the magistrate judge in the assigned case must be taken to the Supreme Court, unless the original order of assignment states differently.
+An application for permission to appeal to the Supreme Court from an interlocutory order entered by the magistrate judge in the assigned case must be processed in the manner provided by Rule 12 of the Idaho Appellate Rules.

 (b) Time for Filing an Appeal or Cross Appeal.